vplauzon/vplauzon.github.io/_posts/2020/1/2020-02-26-broadcasting-events-to-multiple-solutions.md

 At first, it seems a little baffling.
 An API seems so easy to secure:  you just lock the door.
 But something that broadcast events...  how do you make sure some events aren't picked up by some actor.

+A good approach when we have a solution that works in one context but not in another is to take a step back and understand the reasons why the solution works in the former context.

+So for APIs, we had that mental model:

 ![Secure APIs](/assets/posts/2020/1/broadcasting-events-to-multiple-solutions/secure-apis.png)

+Basically, each API:

+* Has a different endpoint
+* Exposes different data
+* Has different access control rules applied to it

+That is why it is easy to secure.

+A much harder way to model the APIs from a security perspective is to have one endpoint for all type of data:  a buffet.
+The only way to secure it is to apply security trimming, i.e. identifying the caller and hidding data they do not have the right to see in the response payload.

+Cyber security people typically do not like security trimming because it pushes the access control mechanisms deeper inside an API's implementation.
+In order to validate security compliance, you often need to validate the code of a solution.

+So keeping the simpler approach in mind, we can now replicate it to event topics:

 ![Secure Events](/assets/posts/2020/1/broadcasting-events-to-multiple-solutions/secure-events.png)

+Again here, for this to work, each topic need to:

+* Have a different endpoint
+* Expose different data
+* Have different access control rules applied to it

+So this is basically the dual

 ## Second draft